justine-george/tab-keeper-react-chrome-extension/README.md

 - 🌍 Multilingual Support: With i18n React, Tab Keeper now offers internationalization, supporting languages such as English, German, Chinese, Japanese, French, Portuguese, Russian, Spanish, Italian, and Hindi.

-- 🌐 Sync Across Devices: Utilize the advanced Chrome integration to synchronize your saved tabs across multiple devices effortlessly.
+- 🌐 Sync Across Devices: Utilize the advanced Chrome sync integration to synchronize your saved tabs across Chrome browsers on desktop devices.
 No more manual setups or repetitive logins.

 - 🔒 Uncompromised Privacy: Your privacy is paramount.
 Tab Keeper operates without requiring a separate user login, ensuring that your data is protected.